Maniyaar Kudumbam

 The movie stars Ramaiah himself in a prominent role alongside his son Umapathy Ramaiah in the male lead role and Mrudula Murali in the female lead role while Jayaprakash, Samuthirakani, Radha Ravi, Rajendran, and Vivek Prasanna also play pivotal roles in the film.
 The film also marks Ramaiah's debut as a music director, and he has also penned the lyrics for the film.
 The film had cinematography by P. K. Varma and editing by Gopi Krishna.
 It released on 3 August 2018 and received mixed reviews from the audience.

-Synopsis

-The plot of the film is about the rise and fall of a family narrated in comical manner.
+The film is about the rise and fall of a family narrated in a comical manner.

 Plot

 Narthanga Saamy (Thambi Ramaiah) hails from a rich family but is addicted to horse betting, which makes him lose all his wealth.
 Kutty Maniyar (Umapathy Ramaiah) is the only son of Narthanga Samy, who roams around in the same village.
 Kuttimani loves his cousin Magizhampoo (Mrudula Murali) much against her father’s (Jayaprakash), wishes.
 Magizhampoo encourages Kuttimani to start a windmill business taking advantage of government subsidy.
 For the remaining equity part, she comes up with a plan of raising funds from the villagers and issue shares to them based on their investment.
 Kuttimani successfully raises Rs.
 1 Crore from his friends and family members, but the money gets stolen by a cab driver named Chellakilli (Rajendran), which puts Kuttimani in trouble as everyone thinks that he has siphoned the money.
 Kuttimani initially suspects a local don Thanrasu (Pawan) to be the reason behind the theft but later understands that he has no connection.
 Finally, it is revealed that Magizhampoo’s father was behind the theft with plans of troubling Kuttimani so that he could not marry Magizhampoo.
 Knowing this, Magizhampoo gets furious and leaves her father, but Kuttimani and Narthanga Samy forgive her father, which leads to his transformation.
 Kuttimani sets up the windmill and also marries Magizhampoo.